Haydeni0/pi-humidity/README.md

 ### Data handling & ingesting
 - get MySQL to deal with everything
+- Potentially, the data could be grouped into bins and smoothed by sql before being put into python

 ### Data processing
 - Handle nans given by the sensor